Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{Speed}

-Table \ref{tab:table6} presents a comparison of the parameters, Flops and FPS of LightFC and other lightweight trackers across various CPU and GPU configurations.
-The results show that, on CPU Intel I9-12900KF, CPU AMD Ryzen7 4800H and GPU GTX1050Ti, LightFC achieves state-of-the-art speeds of 72 FPS, 55 FPS and 129 FPS, respectively.
-On GPU GTX 3090Ti, LightFC achieves competitive speeds at 284 FPS.
-Moreover, LightFC exhibits good adaptability regarding speed across various devices, outperforming other trackers.
-For instance, MixFormerV2-S \cite{MixFormerV2} boasts the highest speed (584 FPS) on the powerful GTX 3090Ti GPU, but its speed significantly drops on other devices.
-This problem is also evident with FEAR-XS \cite{FEAR} and E.T.Track \cite{E.T.Track}.
-For LightTrack \cite{LightTrack} shows the fastest performance (95 FPS) with the powerful I9-12900KF CPU, while its speed is not fast on GPUs.
-Only the changes in speed of LightFC are consistent across these devices.
+Table \ref{tab:table6} presents a comparison of the parameters, Flops, and FPS of LightFC and other lightweight trackers on different CPU and GPU configurations.
+The results show that LightFC achieves state-of-the-art speeds of 72 FPS, 55 FPS and 129 FPS on the Intel I9-12900KF CPU, AMD Ryzen7 4800H CPU and GTX1050Ti GPU, respectively.
+LightFC achieves competitive speeds at 284 FPS on GPU GTX 3090Ti.
+Moreover, LightFC exhibits good adaptability in terms of speed in different devices, outperforming other trackers.
+For instance, MixFormerV2-S \cite{MixFormerV2} boasts the highest speed (584 FPS) on the GTX 3090Ti GPU, but its speed drops on other devices.
+This problem is also evident in FEAR-XS \cite{FEAR} and E.T.Track \cite{E.T.Track}.
+LightTrack \cite{LightTrack} shows the fastest performance (95 FPS) with the I9-12900KF CPU, while its speed on GPUs is not fast.
+Only the speed changes of LightFC are consistent on these devices.
+Although LightFC-vit runs slower than LightFC, it still achieves competitive speed in GPUs.